minetest-mods-camp/sandwiches/README.txt

 This is my first mod, so sorry if there are any errors or english typos.

-This mod adds to your minetest game various type of sandwiches, including vegetarian, nutella and many more.
+This mod adds to your minetest game various type of sandwiches, including vegetarian, nutella bacon, pb&j, bacon and many more if you have supported mods like BBQ and cucina_vegana!
-There are also some other related food like jam and a sweet bread pudding, made from sandwiches crumbs.
+There are also some other related food like a sweet bread pudding, made from sandwiches crumbs and jam.
-You can now have PB&J sandwich!

-Developed and tested on Minetest 0.4.17
+Developed and tested on Minetest 0.4.17, works for 0.4.16 too.

 Current version: Current version: v1.7 added cucina_vegana compatibility + more sandwiches v 1.6 - added bbq compatibility + chicken strips